Yn2o/1V1-PIERRE-FEUILLES-CISEAUX/README.md

 Logs of players' choices: When each player makes their choice, an event is emitted to inform them of their choice and the game state.
 You'll see messages like:

 "TRUMP, you are Player 1.
-Make your choice: rock, paper, or scissors."
+Make your choice: pierre, feuille, or ciseaux."
 "POUTINE, you are Player 2.
-Make your choice: rock, paper, or scissors."
+Make your choice:pierre, feuille, or ciseaux."

 Log of the game result: After each round, you can follow the evolution with messages like: